-We are an independent, not-for-profit organisation approved by the Chartered Institute of Trading Standards and full members of the Ombudsman Association.
+We are an independent, not-for-profit organisation approved by the Chartered Trading Standards Institute and full members of the Ombudsman Association.

 We offer a free and expert service to investigate unresolved complaints about train companies and rail service providers who participate in the Ombudsman scheme.
 The Ombudsman calls these Service Providers.